karolinajedrzejewskaa/Hackahaton/README.md

 - [Technologies](#technologies)

 ## Description
-This GitHub repository contains a group project completed during a 2-day hackathon as part of our Data Analysis course at World Code School.
+This GitHub repository contains a group project completed during a 2-day hackathon as part of our Data Analysis course at Wild Code School.
 The project was developed by Luana, Patrick, Lala, and me, focusing on creating a Streamlit application that predicts salaries for data careers in the US based on career criteria, using the XGBoost machine learning model.
 The project involved data cleaning, preparation, and analysis.

 ## Project Stages